We look forward to talking with with you.

 How does this impact testing?

 Most importantly, the match on QSLPs can be incorporated into a safe harbor design —meaning that no additional testing would occur.
-For plans that are not safe harbor plans, the employer
+For plans that are not safe harbor plans, the employer contribution on QSLPs is counted as a match for purposes of the ACP test and the plan may perform ADP testing separately for those employees who received matching on QSLPs.

 The Treasury will be issuing guidance on QSLP implementation in the future.
 In the meantime, now is a great time for plan sponsors to consider whether they want to add a QSLP provision.
-Plan sponsors considering inclusion of QSLPs should work with their TPA partner to discuss administration and begin to consider how to work through those administrative hurdles—including how to determine the amount of a QSLP match on an ongoing basis.
+Plan sponsors considering the inclusion of QSLPs should work with their TPA partner to discuss administration and begin to consider how to work through those administrative hurdles—including how to determine the amount of a QSLP match on an ongoing basis.

 by Kelsey Mayo, Partner, Poyner Spruill